 The department puts a strong emphasis on high quality teaching.
 Classroom seminars and lectures are designed interactively and centre around student engagement.
 The overall satisfaction of University of Liverpool students rates 88% (NSS 2013).
 Likewise teaching staff are passionate about making complicated matters of international relations accessible to students.
-90% of students are satisfied with Politics courses and even 98% are satisfied with the way in which staff explain content to them (NSS 2013).
+89% of students are satisfied with Politics courses (NSS 2016).

 The programme is designed to provide a constructive mixture of academic and practical skills over the course of 12 month (full time) or 24 month (part-time).
 There is a strong structure provided by the arrangement of compulsory modules on International Relations Theory, International Security, and Research Methods.
 However, one of the key characteristics we have sought to develop in the MA programme is flexibility and choice which allows you to pursue your own particular areas of interest through our optional pathways, many of which draw on the unique expert knowledge of staff in the Department of Politics i.e. International Relations and Security, Conflict Resolution, Political Communication and International Law.

 Breadth of study

 We are able to offer an excellent range of modules providing both a national and international focus, giving students plenty of choice.
 Pathways offer students module choices to develop their own specialist interests.